Sankeerthana-Optisol/camunda-modeler/README.md

 The project includes the following features,
 * BPMN editor
-* Minimap to loacte the BPMN diagram in the canva
+* Minimap to locate the BPMN diagram in the canva
 * color picker for BPMN components

 ## Install the following packages